What to Do Immediately After a Car Accident While Pregnant

 Potential Compensation for Injuries in a Car Accident While Pregnant

-If you or your unborn child suffer harm after a car accident due to someone else’s negligence, you may be entitled to significant compensation for losses such as:
+If you or your unborn child suffers harm after a car accident due to someone else’s negligence, you may be entitled to significant compensation for losses such as:

 • Medical expenses, including any necessary future treatment for the mother or child